ptomulik/testmd/README.md

 #### Example 3.5: Munging pairs

-There is also another level where data may be modified.
-At the very end of input processing, we may munge entire pairs.
+We may also munge pairs entering our `Variables` container.
 In this example we'll append variable value to its name.

 ```ruby